The Bead Project

 There are ten class sessions.
-Fall classes are typically held Sunday mornings and Spring classes are typically held on a weekday morning.
+Fall classes are typically held on a weekend day and spring classes are typically held on a weekday.
 Additional self-scheduled studio time is expected to complete course requirements.

 I have never worked with glass before, can I apply?

 What will the Bead Project teach me?

 In the studio portion, you’ll learn the basics of glass beadmaking using a flameworking torch.
-Students learn about equipment and tools; safety procedures for working with hot glass; a brief history and survey of bead types and styles; and resources for purchasing glass and other beadmaking supplies.
+Students learn about equipment and tools, safety procedures for working with hot glass, a brief history and survey of bead types and styles, and resources for purchasing glass and other beadmaking supplies.